Clinical Education Sites

 Milford Regional Medical Center Click here for website

 Milford Regional Medical Center (MRMC), a major affiliate of UMMS, is a 125 bed community hospital with training programs in Emergency Medicine and Internal Medicine and serves 18 communities southeast of Worcester.
-Residents in the UMMC program rotate through the Emergency Department during their second and third year.
+Residents in the UMMC program rotate through the Emergency Department during their first and second year.

-The Attending to resident ratio allows individualized teaching in a state of the art department built in 1994.
-During their third year, residents also gain experience in EMS/Administration.
+The Attending to resident ratio allows individualized teaching in a state of the art department built in 2014.

 Milford Regional Medical Center Faculty